 PHOENIX -- With the Brewers gathering for their first full-squad workout on Tuesday at American Family Fields of Phoenix, here’s another very early look at the state of the 26-man roster:

 • Forecasting all 30 teams: Lineups, rotations, closers

 Narváez, acquired in a trade with the Mariners, has big shoes to fill as he pairs with Piña to replace Yasmani Grandal, who produced a .380 on-base percentage while setting a Brewers record for home runs as a catcher (28) and trailing only the Phillies’ J.T.
 Realmuto in WAR among MLB backstops.
 Grandal turned that production into a four-year deal with the White Sox, so Milwaukee pivoted to Narváez, a good hitter who has work to do defensively.
 Still in the wings is Nottingham, who was limited to a .668 OPS at Triple-A San Antonio last season despite big offensive numbers across the Pacific Coast League.
 He is entering a critical season in his career.

 Locks: Justin Smoak, Ryan Braun

 Braun was a possibility in theory for first base after the Brewers decided to decline Eric Thames' $7.5 million club option, leaving the position wide open.
-But it wasn’t a lock until Milwaukee invested $20 million in outfielder Avisaíl García, who expects to man left field.
+But it wasn’t a lock until Milwaukee invested $20 million in outfielder Avisaíl García, who is penciled in for right field, pushing Christian Yelich to left.
 President of baseball operations David Stearns found Braun’s platoon partner in former Blue Jays first baseman Smoak, who hit 38 home runs in 2017 but declined in each of the two subsequent seasons.
 He’ll get a chance to bounce back at Miller Park, as good a ballpark as any for left-handed sluggers.

 Lock: Keston Hiura